quentncom/quentn-wp/readme.txt

 4. Integration Elementor PRO forms with Quentn

 == Changelog ==
+= 1.2.5 =
+* Fix: Learndash issue when new user is registered.

 = 1.2.4 =
 * Test with new wordpress ( 6.1.1 ), Elementor ( 3.9.0 ) and Elemnetor PRO ( 3.9.0 ) versions.